-The 2017 Canadian Rural Revitalization Foundation conference will be co-hosted with Applied Research and Innovation Centre, Selkirk College, and also is supported by our conference partners the Rural Policy Learning Commons and the British Columbia Rural Network.
+The 2017 Canadian Rural Revitalization Foundation conference was co-hosted with Applied Research and Innovation Centre, Selkirk College, and was supported by our conference partners the Rural Policy Learning Commons and the British Columbia Rural Network.

 Canadian Rural Revitalization Foundation

 The Canadian Rural Revitalization Foundation (CRRF) was established in 1989 to contribute to the revitalization and sustainability of rural Canada through collaborative research for rural leaders in the community, private sector, and in all levels of government.
 CRRF works to create credible insights and to improve our understanding of issues and opportunities that are of common interest to rural residents across Canada.
 Knowledge and better understanding are the fundamental pillars for the welfare of rural communities and environments.
 For further information visit www.crrf.ca.